 It’s easy for teachers to bring drone programming into their classrooms with Tynker.
 Here’s how:

 Step 1.
-Download the free Tynker app on any iPad or Android tablet.
+Download the free Tynker app on any iPad.
 For classrooms sharing one or two tablets, students can take turns using the app to fly their drones.

 Step 2.
 If you already have Parrot drones, you can use Tynker’s free drone programming resources or purchase Drones 101, a full course with nine lessons that teach kids to code drones with a variety of fun modules.